 Higher-end motherboards have a higher number of Power Phases.

 Important Note: Some Motherboards Use VRM Doublers – True Phases vs. Doubled Phases:

 There is a difference between True Power Phases and Doubled Power Phases.

 TRUE Power Phases are the number of phases supported by the Pulse Width Modulator (Pulse Width Modulator – the controller for VRMs) without using Phase Doublers.

 Using Phase Doublers to increase the number of Power Phases of a motherboard is far less efficient than having TRUE Power Phases.

 So What are Motherboard Power Phases?

-Each VRM represents a single power phase (Whether they are True or Doubled is another story).
-A power phase is the time period when a given VRM is turned ON and is regulating the voltage.
+Each VRM represents a single power phase (Whether they are a True or a Doubled power phase is another story).
+A power phase is when a given VRM is turned ON and regulates the voltage.

-Therefore, the more VRMs the motherboard has, the more power phases it would have.
+Therefore, the more VRMs the motherboard has, the more power phases it will have.

-With more VRMs, each VRM has to be turned ON for a shorter period of time to regulate the voltage.
+With more VRMs, each VRM has to be turned ON for a shorter period to regulate the voltage.